serraventura/myFanPage/README.md

 ###Token details:

-For security propurses an APP Access token must not be used in a production envriroment.
+For security propurses an APP Access token must not be used in a production environment.
 You can find out more details here#link#.

-In a production envriroment you must do authenticated requests from the server side to avoid expose your token.
+In a production environment you must do authenticated requests from the server side to avoid expose your token.
 To do so, a server side files are provided on the folder "server" on the root of the APP.

 The server-side files provided in Node.js and PHP must be hosted in your own server and to make the app recognize it a new node must be used on config.js as below.